 I was notified of my placement into a Freshman Seminar that meets on a Tuesday (or Thursday) afternoon for 3 hours.
 Will it conflict with the HUM precepts?

-Yes, two or three sophomores enroll in the sequence every year.
+Yes, two or three sophomores enroll in the Sequence every year.
 Usually this is because they regret not having taken it during freshman year—either because they were not aware of the course, or decided against it.
 They decide to enroll after witnessing the close bonds among classmates and hearing from them about the advantages of the course (amazing lectures, high-quality precepts, special dinners and trips, and opportunities for travel to Greece and Rome trips in sophomore year).
-Usually sophomores who take the sequence are planning to enter a humanities department that will count the Sequence toward prerequisites.
-Students in the sciences and social sciences can find it difficult to fit the sequence into their sophomore-year schedules while fulfilling major prerequisites.
+Usually sophomores who take the Sequence are planning to enter a humanities department that will count the Sequence toward prerequisites or that have minimal prerequisites.
+Students in the sciences and social sciences can find it difficult to fit the Sequence into their sophomore year schedules while fulfilling major prerequisites.

 May I enroll in the Sequence if I know that I can enroll only for the fall?